-Paul L. Foster School of Medicine delegates to the Association of American Medical Colleges (AAMC) Organization of Student Representatives (OSR) are selected from the SCEC.
+PLFSOM delegates to the Association of American Medical Colleges (AAMC) Organization of Student Representatives (OSR) are selected from the SCEC.

 For each class, each college elects two Student Curriculum and Evaluation Committee members to serve for one year, and members may be re-elected.